 Although both policies will have the same insured monthly benefit, the insured amount set out on each policy schedule represents the total insured amount across both related policies.
-See the section 'Superannuation optimiser - income protection' on page 42 for full details
+The premiums payable for each policy reflect the cost of those benefits that may be payable under each policy.
+See the section 'Superannuation optimiser - income protection' on page 54 for full details.